Optimal estimation in private distributed functional data analysis: Appendices

-\begin{appendices} All technical details are collected in the Appendices.
-We present additional algorithms and theoretical guarantees for VCM estimation under CDP in Appendix~\ref{section_appendix_vcm}.
-Additional phase transition phenomena for functional mean estimation under FDP and VCM estimation under CDP are presented in Appendix~\ref{section_appendix_phase}.
-Results on sensitivity analysis to support numerical experiments in Section~\ref{section_numerical_simulated} are collected in Appendix~\ref{section_appendix_sensitivity}.
-The proofs of results in Sections~\ref{section_mean_cdp} to \ref{section_vcm_fdp} are provided in Appendices~\ref{section_appendix_mean_cdp} to \ref{section_appendix_vcm_fdp} respectively.
+In this supplementary material, we collect all technical details.
+Connections with relevant literature is systematically discussed in \Cref{section_appendix_literature}.
+More discussions of definitions, model assumptions and theoretical results are included in \Cref{section_appendix_additional_discussion}.
+Additional algorithms and theoretical guarantees for VCM estimation under CDP and FDP are presented in \Cref{section_appendix_vcm}.
+Phase transition phenomena for functional mean and VCM estimations under CDP and FDP are presented in \Cref{section_appendix_phase}.
+Detailed setups for numerical experiments in Section~\ref{section_numerical} are collected in \Cref{section_appendix_numerical}.
+The proofs of results in \Cref{section_mean_cdp} to \Cref{section_vcm_fdp} are provided in \Cref{section_appendix_mean_cdp} to \Cref{section_appendix_vcm_fdp} respectively.
+Some technical lemmas are listed in \Cref{section_appendix_technical}.